sheesh19/sheesh19/README.md

-<p>I currently work as a full stack developer at MangoTree and a coding teacher at Le Wagon.</p>
+<p>I currently work as a full stack developer at MangoTree and as a coding teacher at Le Wagon.</p>

 <p>Most recently, I lived and worked in Melbourne, Australia- below are some of the technologies I typically use.</p>